-Through a combination of study, exam and work experience, the AIA Statutory Auditor Training Programme will provide you with a Recognised Professional Qualification (RPQ) and will equip you with the relevant skills and competencies required to work confidently and efficiently in this challenging profession.
+The AIA Statutory Auditor Training Programme is recognised by the UK government and undertaking the programme will provide you with a Recognised Professional Qualification (RPQ) and will ensure that you are equipped with the relevant skills and competencies required to work confidently and efficiently in this challenging profession.